ysaakpr/panka/INDEX.md

-# Deployer - Complete Documentation Index
+# Panka - Complete Documentation Index

-This repository contains the complete design, implementation plan, and documentation for the Deployer system with DynamoDB-based distributed locking.
+This repository contains the complete design, implementation plan, and documentation for the Panka system with DynamoDB-based distributed locking.

 ---